duktig-solutions/Duktig-microservice-php/docs/installation/env-configuration.md

 ### Web server and php functionality

-Duktig.Microservice developed and tested under Nginx web server with php-fpm service.
+Duktig PHP Framework developed and tested under Nginx web server with php-fpm service.
 It is also possible to run this project with other web server such as Apache with php module.

-For performence and Docker friendly usage, we running it with Nginx Docker container with load balanced php-fpm containers.
+For performance and Docker friendly usage, we running it with Nginx Docker container with load balanced php-fpm containers.

 End of Document